pliu/k8splayground/auth/README.md

 We run Rancher in a Docker container alongside the kind "hosts".
 When creating the Rancher container, we port-forward localhost:444 on the local machine to port 443 on the Rancher container (specified in the Makefile), allowing us to access the Rancher UI.

-Unfortunately, many of the steps to set up Rancher must be done through its UI, which is why there are no Makefile targets to execute them.
+In this README, the instructions for working with Rancher use its UI.
+Unfortunately, this is manual which is why there are no Makefile targets.
+For more information of managing Rancher using Terraform, documentation can be found [here](terraform/README.md)

 To import the kind cluster into Rancher:

 1. Start the Rancher server.
 Note down its Docker network IP.
 If you forgot to do this, you can find it later by running
 ```